 Query: Hi doctor, My mother is suffering from platelet disorder from the last one month.
 She had nearly about 58 units of platelet transfusion, but still her platelet count is not up to the mark.
 What to do further?
 Read Full »

-Do you have a question on Viral Infection or Low Platelet?Ask a Doctor Online
+Do you have a question on Platelet Transfusion or Dengue?Ask a Doctor Online